minio/minio/docs/sts/etcd.md

   --initial-cluster-state new
 ```

+You may also setup etcd with TLS following this documentation [here](https://coreos.com/etcd/docs/latest/op-guide/security.html)

 ### 3. Setup Minio with etcd
 Minio server expects environment variable for etcd as `MINIO_ETCD_ENDPOINTS`, this environment variable takes many comma separated entries.
 ```